 So there are three ways to serve this vegan tomato soup.
 Firstly you could skip the cream altogether and serve it as is (my personal preference).
 The second option is to stir in the cream when cooking so that the flavours really blend together and you are left with a rich creamy tomato soup.
 The third option is to drizzle the cream overtop of each bowl, and then let people stir it in themselves.

 Make sure that you choose really ripe tomatoes, not the hard ones that are still white in the middle.
 The more ripe the tomatoes, the better the flavour.
 I also recommend letting this soup cook for awhile on the stove, the flavour is only enhanced the longer you let it simmer.

-This soup also freezes really well, so double the batch and you can have a freezer full of soup for those cold days when you want something comforting asap.
+This vegan tomato soup also freezes really well, so double the batch and you can have a freezer full of soup for those cold days when you want something comforting asap.

 - 1 tbsp olive oil

 - 2/3 cup diced carrots